TooManyBees/asteroids/README.md

 # Asteroids

-A simple JavaScript and HTML Canvas game.
+A simple JavaScript and HTML Canvas game. ([Live demo on GitHub Pages](http://toomanybees.github.io/asteroids/))

 'W' is thrust, 'A' and 'D' are rotate, 'space' is shoot, and ` pauses the game..